 The 5 colours of Peace

-While there are many meanings and definitions of peace, the IPB believes that there are five main elements that go together to form peace, and that they can be represented by five colours.
+While there are many meanings and definitions of peace, we believe that there are five main elements that go together to form peace, and that they can be represented by five colours.
 Only by bringing these five elements together can we create a sustainable peace.

 Disarmament and nonviolence